Some-Apps/ShelterPartner/README.md

 ## Dummy Data
 This repo doesn't allow access to any real data.
 The credentials only allow access to a dummy database

+You can use the following login credentials on your local build.

+Email: developer@pawpartner.app
+Password: password